 The first best beach south on the Jalisco Coast is at family-friendly Perula, on islet-decorated Chamela Bay.
 Farther south, find Playa Boca de Iguanas (trailer park).
 Finally, those who want it all—good hotels, restaurants, and drowsy, country-Mexico tranquility—choose Melaque.

-Best Wildlife Beaches
+Best Wildlife Beaches in Puerto Vallarta

 On the Nayarit Coast, the beaches at San Francisco and Punta Raza both are fed by estuaries.
 This means superb bird-watching, and you may even get to see some of the indigenous species, like crocodiles, turtles, or coatis.
 The beaches are steep, often with thunderous waves and strong undertow.
 San Francisco has beach restaurants and amenities, but Punta Raza only has just one small hotel near the south end.